fahrianggara/productopia/README.md

 ---

-# Tolong jangan diperjualbelikan yaa, jika mau dijadikan referensi / belajar silahkan saja.
+# Tolong jangan diperjualbelikan yaa, jika mau dijadikan referensi atau belajar silahkan saja.
 Terima kasih.
 # Please do not sell it, feel free to use it as a reference or for learning purposes.
 Thank you.